-a.
-To comply with all the requirements of Section 114 of the Clean Air Act [42 USC §7414] and Section 308 of the Clean Water Act [33 USC §1318], respectively, relating to inspection, monitoring, entry, reports and information, as well as other requirements specified in Section 114 and Section 308 of the Clean Air Act and the Clean Water Act, respectively, and all regulations and guidelines issued thereunder before the issuance of the cooperative agreement.

-b.
-That no portion of the work required by the award will be performed in a facility listed on the Environmental Protection Agency List of Violating Facilities on the date that the award was issued unless and until EPA eliminates the name of such facility or facilities from such listing.

-c.
-To use its best efforts to comply with clean air standards and clean water standards at the facility in which the award is being performed.
+- e.
+To comply with all the requirements of Section 114 of the Clean Air Act [42 USC § 7414] and Section 308 of the Clean Water Act [33 USC §1318], respectively, relating to inspection, monitoring, entry, reports and information, as well as other requirements specified in Section 114 and Section 308 of the Clean Air Act and the Clean Water Act, respectively and all regulations and guidelines issued thereunder before the issuance of the grant. - f.
+That no portion of the work required by the grant will be performed in a facility listed on the Environmental Protection Agency List of Violating Facilities on the date that the grant was issued unless and until EPA eliminates the name of such facility or facilities from such listing. - g.
+To use its best efforts to comply with clean air standards and clean water standards at the facility in which the grant is being performed. - h.

-d.
 To insert the substance of the provisions of this article into any nonexempt subaward.

-39. Human Research Subjects
+38. Human Research Subjects

-The awardee is responsible for the protection of the rights and welfare of any human subjects involved in research, development and related activities supported by this award.
-The awardee agrees to comply with the NSF regulation, entitled, "Protection of Human Subjects [45 CFR Part 690]."
+The grantee is responsible for the protection of the rights and welfare of any human subjects involved in research, development and related activities supported by this grant.
+The grantee agrees to comply with the NSF regulation, entitled, "Protection of Human Subjects [45 CFR Part 690]."

-40. Life Sciences Dual Use Research of Concern (DURC)
+39. Potential Life Sciences Dual Use Research of Concern (DURC)

-This Article applies to all research, for which NSF award funds may be used, that potentially falls within the scope of the US Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern as published in September 2014, hereafter referred to as the "Policy".
+This Article applies to all research, for which NSF award funds may be used, that potentially falls within the scope of the US Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern as published in September 2014, as published in September 2014, and/or would fall under the Department of Health and Human Services Framework for Guiding Decisions about Proposed Research Involving Enhanced Potential Pandemic Pathogens, as published in January 2017, hereafter referred to as the "Policy".
 See also PAPPG Chapter XI.B.5.